Monta-0/Monta.github.io/README.md

 # Hi, I'm Jonathan | Backend & Systems Developer

-I am a 17 year-old developer with over **1 year of dedicated learning and hands-on coding experience**.
+I am a 17 year old developer with over **1 year of dedicated learning and hands-on coding experience**.
 I am currently looking to gain professional experience and collaborate on challenging projects.
 I specialize in backend logic, core computer science algorithms, and game systems architecture using **Python** and **Luau**.

 ---